-Getting help for students with special needs from the Specialist Teacher Outreach Service
+Getting help for students with additional learning needs from the Specialist Teacher Outreach Service

 Teachers from the Specialist Teacher Outreach Service (Outreach Service) can travel to schools in their local areas to support students on the Ongoing Resourcing Scheme (ORS).
 To get support, the students must be enrolled in their local school and in the Outreach Service.

-The specialist teacher works as part of the student’s support team, which includes their class teachers, Special Education staff, support staff and family or whānau.
+The specialist teacher works as part of the student’s support team, which includes their class teachers, Learning Support staff, support staff and family or whānau.

 How the Outreach Service works